nicholaspung/portfolio2/content/blog/your-toolbox/index.md

 I decided to use React and Firebase to create the application because:

 - React: I wanted to create the application as soon as possible and I'm most familiar with it
-- Firebase: I didn't want to deal with creating my own backend server with authentication and a database.
+- Firebase: I didn't want to deal with creating a backend server with authentication and a database.

 ## Reflections